How secure is Xaman?

 What about the 6 digit passcode to access Xaman.
 That is only 1 million possibilities.
 Anyone could guess that.

-Except for one small countermeasure we implemented in Xumm.
-We have configured Xumm to only allow 5 attempts before Xumm starts to add time to the next attempt.
-After the ninth wrong entry, Xumm requires a delay of 2 hours to input again.
+That makes sense, except for one small countermeasure we implemented in Xaman.
+We have configured Xaman to only allow 5 attempts before it starts to add time to the next attempt.
+After the ninth wrong entry, Xaman requires a delay of 2 hours before you can input a passcode again.
 That means 12 attempts per day.
 Now instead of 11 days to try all of the possible combinations, it would take about 83,332 days to try them all… Or about 228 years.

 Ha!
 So now its down from 99 quadrillion years to 228 years!

 However, let’s say someone manages to guess your 6 digit passcode in under 228 years, now they have to figure out your signing password.
+(If you configured one, which we recommend that you do.)
 Honestly, how hard can that really be right?
 Well, we set the limit for the number of characters you can make your password to a mere 2,091,752 terabytes.
 In other words, you could make your password so long, it would take up all of the storage space on your 512GB phone and about 4 million other 512GB phones before you ran out of space to store it.
 Provided that you selected a strong signing password, this could take awhile to guess.

-Does the Xumm passcode and signing password protect my XRPL account?
+Does the Xaman passcode and signing password protect my XRPL account?

 Yes and no.

-The passcode that you configure in Xumm is designed to keep people from accessing the Xumm application.
+The passcode that you configure in Xaman is designed to keep people from accessing the Xaman application.
 It does not protect your Secret Numbers from being used by someone else.

-For example, let's say you have two phones and you have installed Xumm on both of them.
+For example, let's say you have two phones and you have installed Xaman on both of them.
 You could import your secret numbers into both phones and access your XRP Ledger account from both devices.
 The passcode that you setup on one phone does not affect your second phone.
 You could configure one phone with one passcode and your other phone with a different passcode.
 Changing your passcode on either device does not affect the other device.
-In other words, the passcode is a local security measure on your device to prevent accessing the Xumm app.
-The same applies to any signing password you create.
+In other words, the Xaman passcode (and signing password) are local security measures on your device to prevent accessing the Xaman app.

-The goal for Xumm is to protect your Secret Numbers on your phone.
+The goal for Xaman is to protect your Secret Numbers on your phone.
 The passcode and signing passwords are designed to help do this.

-Why would I need the Xumm Tangem cards then?
+Why would I need the Xaman (Tangem) cards then?

-We are talking theoretical here but still, it might be possible, so we decided to offer a way to mitigate the risk of a lost or stolen phone... enter Xumm (Tangem) cards.
+We are talking theoretical here but still, it might be possible, so we decided to offer a way to mitigate the risk of a lost or stolen phone... enter Xaman (Tangem) cards.

 Although we believe that your phone is secure and that it will never get lost/damaged/stolen or hacked, having a pair of cards will ensure that even if your phone was ever compromised, your XRPL account would still be safe.
 Here’s how they work…